WD-Leong/Red-Dragon-AI-Course-Advanced-CV-Assignment/README.md

 This repository contains the assignment as a requirement to complete the Red Dragon AI Course on Advanced NLP.
 There are two components to this assignment - (i) the Toxic Word Challenge, and (ii) a NLP work of our own choice.
 For (ii), a chatbot is trained using the [Transformer](https://arxiv.org/abs/1706.03762) network using the [movie dialogue](http://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html) dataset.
 This repository covers the first assignment.

 ## Toxic Word Challenge Assignment
 The first assignment is based on the [toxic word challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).
 This dataset is heavily imbalanced and could contain multiple labels per comment.
-Since this is a binary classification problem, a 1-Dimensional Convolution Layer across a window of 5 (`stride = 5`) was applied for two times before passing the feature maps through 2 Fully-Connected layers to produce the logits.
+Since this is a binary classification problem, a 1-Dimensional Convolution Layer across a window of 5 (`kernel = 5`) and a stride of 2, was applied for two times before passing the feature maps through 2 Fully-Connected layers to produce the logits.

 Taking a look at the data, there is a total of 6 classes corresponding to `toxic, severe_toxic, obscene, threat, insult, identity_hate`.
 A preview of a toxic and non-toxic comment is as shown below: